 In the late 1980s, dismayed by the lack of credible, scientifically based data on women's health, Dr. Bowen-Hugh advocated for a place where women could access health information to meet their personal needs no matter what their educational or socioeconomic background.
 She was greatly concerned that some women were coming to her after being misdiagnosed and with little understanding of what was impeding their health.
 She felt strongly that they needed a means to be better informed.

 Dr. Bowen-Hugh, who always spoke her mind honestly and forcefully, pushed medical researchers to develop comprehensive epidemiological studies on women to help improve this population's health.
 She also championed the needs of her patients and women more broadly as she worked to urge researchers, lawmakers and others in the medical community to focus on the unique health needs of women.

 Dr. Bowen-Hugh finally realized her dream of creating a national resource for women in 1988 with the creation of the National Women's Health Resource Center, now called HealthyWomen.
-This organization has carried out her vision for more than 20 years.
-The not-for-profit organization is today the leading independent health information source for women.
+This organization has carried out her vision for more than 30 years.
+Today, the nonprofit organization is the leading independent health information source for women.
 HealthyWomen develops and distributes up-to-date and objective women's health information based on the latest advances in medical research and practice, all of which is reviewed by leading medical specialists in the field.
 All HealthyWomen materials are available free of charge to help women be informed consumers of health care, just as Dr. Bowen-Hugh envisioned.